SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 #### Define asynchronous dropdown property pane control properties

 A custom property pane control has two sets of properties.
-First, there are properties that are exposed publicly and which are used when defining the web part property inside the web part.
-These properties are for example the label displayed next to the control or other component-specific properties, such as minimal and maximal values for a spinner or available options for a dropdown.
+The first set of properties are exposed publicly and are used to define the web part property inside the web part.
+These properties are component-specific properties, such as the label displayed next to the control, minimum and maximum values for a spinner, or available options for a dropdown.
 When defining a custom property pane control, the type describing these properties must be passed as the **TProperties** type when implementing the **IPropertyPaneField<TProperties>** interface.

-Then, there are also the private properties used internally inside the custom property pane control which have to adhere to the SharePoint Framework APIs for the custom control to be rendered correctly.
+The second set of properties are private properties used internally inside the custom property pane control.
+These properties have to adhere to the SharePoint Framework APIs for the custom control to render correctly.
 These properties must implement the **IPropertyPaneCustomFieldProps** interface from the **@microsoft/sp-client-preview** package.

 ##### Define the public properties for the asynchronous dropdown property pane control

-In the **src/controls/PropertyPaneAsyncDropdown** folder create a new file called **IPropertyPaneAsyncDropdownProps.ts** and set its contents to:
+In the **src/controls/PropertyPaneAsyncDropdown** folder create a new file named **IPropertyPaneAsyncDropdownProps.ts** and enter the following code:

 ```ts
 import { IDropdownOption } from 'office-ui-fabric-react';